 It was easy for the Israelites to cling to God in the desert, but very easy to forget God when times got better and they prospered in the Promised Land.
 The cure, according to the rabbis, was to continually remind themselves of God’s care by uttering a short prayer of thanks, to “bless the Lord.”

 This pervasive act of prayer kept God’s presence and love continually on their minds.
-Jesus and Paul both would have practiced it, and Paul may have had it in mind when he told Christians to “Be joyful always; pray continually; give thanks in all circumstances” (1Thes.
+Jesus and Paul both would have practiced it, and Paul may have had it in mind when he told Christians to “Be joyful always; pray continually; give thanks in all circumstances” (1 Thes.
 5:16-18).

 A Practice from Before Jesus’ Time

-The idea is not to bless objects and people, in our usual Christian sense of the word, but to bless God, with the understanding that we are focusing on him as the source of all blessing.
+The idea is not to bless objects and people, in our usual Christian sense of the word, but to bless the Lord, with the understanding that we are focusing on him as the source of all blessing.
 The word for bless, barak also means “to kneel,” suggesting that when we bless God, we mentally bow on our knees to worship him.

 In Jesus’ day the first line was probably just “Blessed is he,” but the rabbis felt it was important to be reminded that God is King over us in order to “receive on ourselves the Kingdom of God,” so they added the rest of the line later.
 So in these prayers we mentally kneel toward God, remind ourselves of his goodness, and that he is our King.

-In the gospels it says that Jesus “took the bread and blessed.”
-(The NIV says “gave thanks” but more literal translations use the word “blessed.”)
 We know what words he said – most likely, “Blessed is he who brings forth bread from the earth.”

 For Everything a Blessing